-Can you buy a house now lockdown is easing?
+Can you buy a house now we're in lockdown?

 The mortgaged property (which may be your home) may be repossessed if you do not keep up repayments on your mortgage

 There’s likely one big question on prospective homebuyers’ minds – is it even possible to buy a house right now?
-With social distancing, bubbles and economic uncertainty, many people are wondering about their next move.
+With the latest lockdown measures and economic uncertainty, many people are wondering about their next move.

-However, there may be a few extra points to consider post-lockdown.
+However, there may be a few extra points to consider.

 Count your pennies